-If you wander along the Battery Park City Esplanade north, skirting the Hudson River, you’ll eventually reach Rockefeller Park.
-This pretty green patch incorporates a large expanse of lawn, Sculpture Park, basketball court, and lily pond.
+If you wander along the Battery Park City Esplanade towards the north, you’ll eventually reach Rockefeller Park.
+This pretty Manhattan green space incorporates a large expanse of lawn, Sculpture Park, basketball court, and lily pond.

 Opened in 1992, Rockefeller Park has a large lawn, playground, public art and gardens.
 There are public restrooms available too.

 Tip: Don’t miss the Irish Hunger Memorial, built to raise awareness of the Great Irish Hunger, a famine between 1845-1852 that saw well over a million Irish citizens starve.
 The Great Hunger compelled many Irish people to seek migration opportunities to places such as New York City, in order to survive.
 This stunning and poignant memorial includes a 19th-century Irish cottage and 60 plants native to Ireland.
 The monument’s walls are constructed of stones taken from all counties of Ireland.